violet-eco/violet-eco.github.io/docs/FOREWORD.md

 The desktop environment in Violet, known as *Lotus*, provides the user interface for interacting with the operating system and its applications.
-It encompasses the graphical elements, window management, application launchers, taskbars, and other visual components that make up the user experience.
-Lotus offers a modern, intuitive, and customizable interface, allowing users to personalize their desktop, switch between applications, and access system features efficiently.
+It encompasses the graphical elements, window management, application launchers, taskbars and other visual components that make up the user experience.
+Lotus offers a modern, intuitive and customizable interface, allowing users to personalize their desktop, switch between applications, and access system features efficiently.